 Just like he had been my angel, I had been his, for a few minutes.
 He came in my life to show me how to become the better me, the real me, that was hidden deep within.
 He showed me how to endure and persevere during my awakening to my new self.

 You showed me everything a daughter would have hoped for.
 And I owe you my life for that.
-I will keep my promise of honouring you by being authentic to who I always was, a soulful rebel writer.
+I will keep my promise of honoring you by being authentic to who I am, a soulful rebel writer.
 Thank you for bringing me back to life.
 I can now carry your light in the world.

-This text is dedicated to Mr. Robert Charlebois, a curious soul, a rebel, a free spirit, a funny and witty spirit, an innovator, a telecommunications specialist during the World War II.
+—This text is dedicated to Mr. Robert Charlebois, a curious soul, a rebel, a free spirit, a funny and witty spirit, an innovator, a telecommunications specialist during World War II.
 An amazing soul father and angel.
 He died last year at the age of 91 years old.
-He is eternal.
 He will always be remembered.